 No. You could disadvantage yourself by not using all your preferences.
 If you only name one, you will only be considered for that school and if you don't get in, you could be allocated a school far away.

-If you name the same school in all four preferences, you are considered four times for that school
+If you name the same school in all five preferences, you are considered five times for that school

 No, this is the same as only naming one school.